janetlndavis/github-workflow-activity/activity.md

 ## Copyright and Licensing

-Copyright 2016 Darci Burdge and Stoney Jackson SOME RIGHTS RESERVED Copyright 2017 Janet Davis
+Copyright 2016 Darci Burdge and Stoney Jackson; 2017 Janet Davis SOME RIGHTS RESERVED

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ .